ajyounguk/hive-client/README.md

+# DO NOT USE - NO LONGER WORKING / SUPPORTED :(
+## Hive has abandoned / removed acccess for the public API
+## that was used in this implementation rendering this project unusable.
+##
+## Code available for reference purposes only

-# hive-access - a hive thermostat web app
+## hive-access - a hive thermostat web app

 ## What is this?